Start Building for Free

 Do you support regex?

 Not currently.
-Scheduled pipelines require highly deterministic inputs such as a commit SHA, branch, or tag (fully qualified, no regexes) included in the webhook, API call, or schedule.
+Scheduled pipelines require highly deterministic inputs such as a commit SHA, branch, or tag (fully qualified, no regex) included in the webhook, API call, or schedule.

 Suggest an edit to this page